trychlos/pwix-iziam-oidc/README.md

 ### `CoreUI.envSettings`

-A ReactiveVar which is set at startup with the settings for this environment
+A ReactiveVar which is set at startup with the settings for this environment.
+It contains following keys:

+- `env`: the name of the running environment from `APP_ENV` environment variable
+- `settings`: the relevant settings read from the APP/private/config/server JSON configuration.

 ### Methods